Childcare / Children's Program

-The CLIMB (Children’s Lives Include Moments of Bravery) Program is a support program designed to help children cope with a parent or loved one’s illness.
+The Parenting Through Cancer Program is a support program designed to help children cope with a parent or loved one’s illness.

-Developed by the Children’s Treehouse Foundation and led by trained facilitators, CLIMB aims to ensure that every child whose parent is diagnosed with cancer is given age-appropriate tools and emotional support to cope.
+Developed by a team of social workers, mind-body medicine and quality-of-life experts at CTCA, this program aims to ensure that every child whose loved one is diagnosed with cancer is given age-appropriate tools and emotional support to cope.

-The potential benefits of the CLIMB Program include:
+The potential benefits of the Parenting Through Cancer Program include:

 Increased knowledge about cancer and its treatment